 The findings on real wage changes also contribute to the literature on wage rigidity.
 So far, this literature has documented compelling evidence that managers intentionally refrain from cutting nominal wages (Bewley, 1999).
-The resulting nominal rigidity is born out in personnel data (e.g., Baker et al., 1994; Wilson, 1996 and 1999; Altonji and Devereux, 2000; Dohmen, 2004).
+The resulting nominal rigidity is borne out in personnel data (e.g., Baker et al., 1994; Wilson, 1996 and 1999; Altonji and Devereux, 2000; Dohmen, 2004).
 Clearly, nominal rigidity brings about real rigidity when there is zero inflation.
-In fact, Fehr and Goette (2005) provide evidence from personnel records showing that nominal rigidity even persists in a low growth environment with very low inflation, where it limits a firm's discretion to adjust real wage adjustment downwards (see Fehr and Goette, 2005).
+In fact, Fehr and Goette (2005) provide evidence from personnel records showing that nominal rigidity even persists in a low growth environment with very low inflation, where it limits a firm's discretion to adjust real wages downwards.
 This indicates that motives for not cutting wages are strong and important.
 However, it is less clear that real rigidity would also stem from strong intentions for preserving real wages.
-Our evidence suggests that such intentions are weak: although the firm is reluctant to cut nominal wages, it does not refrain from substantially cutting real wages, taking advantage of a high-inflationary environment.
+Our evidence suggests that such intentions are weak: although the firm is reluctant to cut nominal wages, it does not refrain from substantially cutting real wages, taking advantage of a highinflationary environment.
 We also complement the existing literature on real wage rigidity since we can - knowing the exact time period in which the 1998 financial crisis in Russia manifests - establish a direct link between the inflation shock and real wage adjustments at the firm.